leotrs/rsm/tests/README.md

 compared to its corresponding reference target file, all of which are stored in targets/.

+NOTE: the correct command to run the test suite is `$ pytest .` FROM THE `rsm/tests/` folder, not from the root `rsm/`.

 In more detail, RSM is tested in the following manner:

 1. The files inputs/*.rsm files are processed via rsm-make and the output is placed in